 For this knit top ribbon neckline sewing tutorial you’ll need:

 - A narrow decorative ribbon.
-It should be slightly wider then the seam allowance (I recommend a 1 cm width (3/8 inches).
+It should be slightly wider than the seam allowance (I recommend a 1 cm width (3/8 inches).
 Twill tape, grosgrain ribbon or any type of stable woven decorative ribbon will work fine.
 I used a woven rustic ribbon with a pretty yarn embroidery.

 - Needle and thread for basting